DorsaRoh/Custom-AI/README.md

 # Custom-AI

-Custom-AI is a Streamlit app that utilizes LangChain and OpenAI ChatGPT to enable users to upload their own data for the model to use.
+Custom-AI is a web app that enable users to upload their **own data** for the model to use.

 [Website](https://your-demo-url.com)